joypauls/exify/README.md

-# EXIFy 📷
+# Exify 📷

-A CLI tool for examining and managing image EXIF metadata, aimed at photographers.
+A CLI tool for examining and managing image Exif data and other metadata, aimed at photographers.

+## Features

+- presents EXIF data in human-readable and convenient format

 ## Installation